‘Aishah Kenton and Sean Davey are two of the most prolific and creative photographers in Australia.’

 Aishah grew up in Kuala Lumpur and is an alumni of the Australian National University in Canberra with a Bachelor of Fine Arts (2018), where she majored in photography at the School of Art and Design and graduated with an Emerging Artist Award in collaboration with Goulburn Regional Art Gallery.

-Sean (Saeed) Davey is a photographer and educator with over twenty-five years of professional experience in journalism and documentary practice.
-Currently a lecturer in photojournalism at the School of Culture and Communication at the University of Melbourne, Sean combines his passion for photography with a commitment to education and community engagement.
+Sean (Saeed) Davey is an internationally respected photographer with over two decades of experience in journalism and documentary photography.
+Sean is currently a lecturer in photojournalism in the School of Culture and Communication at The University of Melbourne.